manybabies/manybabies.github.io/events.md

 ***

 #### May 24, 2024 - 14:00-15:30 UTC on Zoom
-### Behavioral Coding Software for Developmental Science:
+### Behavioral coding software for developmental science:
 ### An overview of BORIS, Datavyu, and ELAN

 Behavioral coding software streamlines the process of analyzing infant behavior by providing tools to record, categorize, and measure observational data.
 It allows researchers to precisely capture and quantify complex behaviors, thus enabling deeper insights into infant development.
 In this 90-minute webinar hosted by Nicolás Alessandroni and Brianna McMillan, we hear from representatives of <a href="https://www.boris.unito.it/" target="_blank">BORIS</a>, <a href="https://datavyu.org/" target="_blank">Datavyu</a>, and <a href="https://archive.mpi.nl/tla/elan" target="_blank">ELAN</a>, who showcase each software’s main features and possibilities.
 Following the presentations, there is a Q&A and discussion on potential applications in infant research.
 Take advantage of this chance to discover how these tools can enhance your research!